WeiLiu3/weiliu3.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am currently a Ph.D. student in Computer Science at [Virginia Tech](https://www.vt.edu/), advised by [Dr. Chris North](https://people.cs.vt.edu/north/) and [Dr. Rebecca Faust](https://rjfaust.github.io/).
-My current work aims to design interactive visual analytics systems that can perform comprehensible analysis of text data powered by deep learning methods.
-My research interests lie in Visual Analytics, Explainable AI, and Human-AI Collaboration.
+I am a Ph.D. student in Computer Science at [Virginia Tech](https://www.vt.edu/), advised by [Dr. Chris North](https://people.cs.vt.edu/north/) and [Dr. Rebecca Faust](https://rjfaust.github.io/).
+My research focuses on creating interactive and explainable visual analytics systems for text data.
+I study how people interpret machine-learned text embeddings and design methods that make these representations more **explainable**, and **steerable**.

+Broadly, I work in **Visual Analytics**, **Explainable AI**, and **Human–AI Collaboration**, with the goal of enabling analysts to better understand, explore, and guide AI-powered text analysis.

 * Email: wliu3@vt.edu